 AOPA agrees with the FAA’s legal assessment of the airport’s status, which has been the subject of exhaustive review.
 Under a 1984 agreement with the FAA, many of the city’s leases at the airport expire in 2015.
 Airport opponents argue that the FAA’s obligation to the airport also expires at that time, which the FAA disputes.

 The airport is home to about 267 aircraft, according to AOPA’s Airport Directory.
-But, more than that, “Santa Monica Airport is an integral part of the local economy, providing jobs and millions of dollars in annual revenue,” said Bill Dunn, AOPA’s vice president for airport advocacy.
+But, more than that, “Santa Monica Airport is an integral part of the local economy, providing jobs and revenue that some estimates put over $200 million annually,” said Bill Dunn, AOPA vice president for airport advocacy.
 “The city benefits from the taxes on that revenue, not to mention the exorbitant landing fees that it has imposed.
 And the airport operates in the black.
 It has a long tradition of serving the community and providing local aviators with the freedom to fly and a great amount of previous legal research has already shown that it will continue to do so.”

 VOLUNTEER AT AN AOPA FLY-IN NEAR YOU!

 SHARE YOUR PASSION.
 VOLUNTEER AT AN AOPA FLY-IN.
 CLICK TO LEARN MORE >>>

 VOLUNTEER LOCALLY AT AOPA FLY-IN!
 CLICK TO LEARN MORE >>>

 BE A PART OF THE FLY-IN VOLUNTEER CREW!
 CLICK TO LEARN MORE >>>